evanwill/_drafts/_notes/epic-music.md

     </div>
 </div>

-<p>Epic Music reads Samuel Butler's translations of the Iliad and Odyssey as if it was <a href="https://en.wikipedia.org/wiki/ABC_notation" target="_blank">ABC notation</a>, a simple plain text music format.
+<p>Epic Music reads Samuel Butler's translations of the Iliad and Odyssey as if it was <a href="https://en.wikipedia.org/wiki/ABC_notation" target="_blank" rel="noopener">ABC notation</a>, a simple plain text music format.
 The editor is created using <a href="https://github.com/paulrosen/abcjs" >abcjs</a>, which renders the ABC in musical notation and generates MIDI sound playback (full functionality only on Chromium / Chrome browser).
 Click the Edit button to show the ABC notation, and try modifying the Epic Music!</p>

 <!--<div id="print-abc"></div>-->